/ˈdärk ˈˌhôrs/- a candidate or entrant judged unlikely to succeed.

 Join us and raise the stakes on your theatre experience.

-Dark Horse Theatre Company, L.L.C. was founded in 2009 by Natasha Parnian and Arianne' Warner out of a mutual complusion to produce challenging, collaborative, and daring theatrical work.
-At this time, we were in residence at Artistree (later called The Artory) in Herndon, VA.
-We performed regularly at the DC Arts Center in Washington D.C.
-After many successful productions, we decided to take a break from performances to regroup and focus mainly on workshops and education.
-In 2013, our company relocated to Fauquier County, VA.
-In 2018, we began residence at Grace Church in The Plains.
-We also started a partnership with Fauquier County Parks and Recreation, in ongoing performances of Calamity Improv: The Wild West of Improv Shows.
+Dark Horse Theatre Company, L.L.C. was founded in 2009 by Natasha Parnian and founding member Arianne’ Warner out of a mutual compulsion to produce challenging, collaborative, and daring theatrical work.
+They soon began work on the very first Dark Horse production Oleanna.
+At this time, the company was in residence at Artistree (later called The Artory) in Herndon, VA teaching classes and rehearsing.
+DHTC performed regularly at the DC Arts Center in Washington D.C.
+After many successful productions, the team decided to take a break from performances to regroup and focus mainly on workshops and education.
+In 2013, the company relocated to Fauquier County, VA.
+In 2018, Dark Horse began residence at Grace Church in The Plains.
+Calamity Improv was conceived and cast in August of 2018.
 In early 2019, we partnered with ArtsHerndon in efforts to share our work with even more Northern Virginia audiences.
+The company debuted IMPROVICON of Northern Virginia in June of 2019, which is now held bi-annually throughout Northern VA.

 Dark Horse utilizes a studio theatre philosophy.
 Meaning, each show is developed under a workshop atmosphere and will evolve from the first rehearsal until closing night.
 Emphasis is placed on table work in the early stages.
 Homework and research are done throughout the entire rehearsal process.
 We have a 120 hour rehearsal period for all mainstage shows to allow time for exploration.
 We are highly inclusive and encourage anyone to come audition for productions or to be involved with our group, regardless of experience.